 In the Awards entry form we will ask your consent to add your contact details into both The Spectator’s and the Sponsor’s Customer Relationship Management systems for marketing purposes.
 Should you later wish to opt out of receiving marketing materials from The Spectator you may withdraw your consent by emailing email@example.com.
 To opt out of receiving marketing materials from the Sponsor, you may click the unsubscribe link in the Sponsor’s email footer.

 Personal information such as Representatives’ contact information will be deleted five years after completion of the Awards, or such period as is required by applicable law.
 For the period beyond this, the only information that will be retained on Representatives is their name, the Entrant they are associated with, the year it participated in the Awards and whether it was a winner in the Awards.
 This information is retained so that The Spectator has a complete and accurate history of the Awards.

 Sensitive personal data is data revealing your racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, genetic data, biometric data, data concerning health or data concerning sex life or sexual orientation.

-The Spectator does not intentionally collect any sensitive personal data from you in the application process, and it is not the intention to process such information.
-In addition, please note that free text field(s) should not be populated with excessive personal data (including any sensitive personal data) and/or confidential client information.
+The Spectator does not intentionally collect any sensitive personal data from you in the Awards entry process, and it is not the intention to process such information.
+In addition, please note that free text field(s) should not be populated with excessive and/or sensitive personal data.

 ACCESS, RECTIFICATION AND OPPOSITION